Tobsam237/test-spark-job/README.md

 # test-spark-job

-We use github-action to schedule a job to count words in a txt file using pyspark
+Use github-action to schedule a job to count words in a txt file using pyspark